umdenes100/ENES100ArduinoLibrary/README.md

 ```arduino
 while (!Enes100.updateLocation());
 ```
+### Enes100.ping()
+Sends a ping to the Vision System.
+The Vision System will attempt to reply back.

+Returns a `bool` indicating if the operation was successfull or not.
+   * 0: Did not work
+   * 1: Success
 ### Enes100.print(message)
 Sends a message to the vision system.
 Note that any 'print' or 'println' called after will begin their message on the same line.